modbrin/rt-inno-solutions/README.md

-# Basics of ray tracing labs
+# Basics of ray tracing labs Solutions

-This repo contains a template for Basics of ray tracing labs
+This repo contains solutions for Basics of ray tracing labs

+> by Maksim Surkov

 ## Pre requirements